MirandaLyu/Fall2023_6650_ML/README.md

  For Assignment 2,<br/>
   &ensp; The folder "A2NewCode" embodies the change I made on the client side and on the server side

+ For Assignment 3,<br/>
+  &ensp; The file "ReviewServlet" is the new Servlet for LikeApi, "ReviewConsumer" is the consumer file interacting with RabbitMQ.
+"ClientPart2" has some new testing rules